blairw/cv.blair.wang/document/cv.md

 Dr. Blair Wang (PhD, AFHEA) is a Lecturer in Business Information Systems (Level B) at the University of Sydney Business School.

-Contact details:
+**Contact details:**

 - Email address: hello@blair&period;wang
 - Online portfolio: www.blair.wang
 - ORCID: 0000-0002-2194-5623

+**Highlights:**

+- Five (5) years of experience teaching undergraduates (6 courses) and postgraduates (5 courses), at UNSW Sydney (2018-2021) and The University of Sydney (2022)
+	- Three (3) years of experience as Lecturer in Charge for both undergraduates (3 courses) and postgraduates (1 course), leading tutor teams of 2-5 tutors per semester
+	- Associate Fellow of Higher Education Academy (AFHEA) since 2020 [(link)](https://awards.blair.wang/afhea-blairwang.pdf)
+- Creator of the 10 Minute IS Paper (TMISP) podcast, [www.tmisp.org](https://www.tmisp.org/)
+- Lead Developer and Coauthor for the IS literature search tool [www.litbaskets.io](https://litbaskets.io/)
+- Created and taught "INFS2822" at UNSW, an entirely new course on Python, Web Development and Automation for both undergraduate and postgraduate levels

 &emsp;

 ## 2. Academic Appointments

-- Lecturer in Business Information Systems - The University of Sydney, 2022
+- Lecturer &mdash; The University of Sydney, 2022
-- Associate Lecturer (PhD Teaching Fellow) - UNSW Sydney, 2020-2021
+- Associate Lecturer (PhD Teaching Fellow) &mdash; UNSW Sydney, 2020-2021

 &emsp;